top of page

 Special Awards:

 Younger gardeners and students in full time education will receive special recognition for entering.
-There will also be a special award for the best “For King and Countryside” themed garden / allotment.
+There will also be a special award for the best “Wild About a Green Guildford” themed garden / allotment.
 Let us know if you are a young gardener and/or theming your garden.

 School Gardening Competition:

 The School Gardening Competition runs alongside the main competition.
-The theme is “For King and Countryside”, and the closing date is 21 May 2023.
-Schools should register their entry by email at info@guildfordinbloom.com
+The theme is also Wild About a Greener Guildford, and the closing date is 24 May 2024.
+Schools should register their entry by email at Schools@guildfordinbloom.com

 Website And Social Media: